urbit/docs/arvo/clay/read.md

 This subscribes to the next version of the specified file.
 The `mood` structure is the same as described in the `%sing` example.

-If you subscribe to the current case of the desk, clay will not respond until the file changes.
-If you subscribe to a previous case of the desk and the file has changed in between then and now, it will immediately return the first change it comes across in that range.
-For example, if you're currently at case `100`, subscribe to case `50` and the file in question has been modified at both `60` and `80`, clay will immediately return the version of the file at case `60`.
+If you subscribe to the current `case` of the `desk`, Clay will not respond until the file changes.
+If you subscribe to a previous `case` of the `desk` and the file has changed in between then and now, it will immediately return the first change it comes across in that range.
+For example, if you're currently at `case` `100`, subscribe to case `50` and the file in question has been modified at both `60` and `80`, clay will immediately return the version of the file at `case` `60`.

 `sub-next.hoon`